MidoriSusanna/Amigurumi-Andes/TESTING.md

 - Implement the usage of headings in descending order with clearer tags and more keywords present
 - Eliminate the favicon error presented to the console
 - Be more descriptive when nominating links to help SEO
-- Fix the bugs with the 404.html page and the robots.txt and eliminate the 500 error

 # Responsiveness